vondele/cdbdirect/README.md

 # cdbdirect

-`cdbdirect` is a proof of concept implementation to directly probe a local copy of a snapshot of the Chess Cloud Database (cdb), which is also [accessible online](https://www.chessdb.cn/queryc_en/).
+`cdbdirect` is a proof of concept implementation to directly probe a local copy of a snapshot (aka a dump) of the Chess Cloud Database (cdb), which is also [accessible online](https://www.chessdb.cn/queryc_en/).

 Even though API access to cdb is easily possible (see e.g. [cdbexplore](https://github.com/vondele/cdbexplore/) or [cdblib](https://github.com/robertnurnberg/cdblib/) for tools that do so), local access can be significantly faster.

 ## Usage

+### Input format

+`cdbdirect` provides PoC codes to either probe a local copy of cdb for a given list of fens, or to iterate over a range of positions in the dump.
+The fens must be given in strict [X-FEN](https://en.wikipedia.org/wiki/X-FEN) standard notation.
+That is, fens should have `-` for the ep square if no legal ep move is possible (including pinned pawns).
+Moreover, castling in (D)FRC (aka [Chess960](https://en.wikipedia.org/wiki/Chess960)) for the outermost rook is still denoted by `KQkq`, while file letters indicate castling for an inner rook.
+Move counters are ignored, and so can be omitted.

 ### Binaries

-The single threaded PoC code just probes the local copy of cdb and prints the ranked moves with their scores for all fens in a specific file.
-Note that fens should have `-` for the ep if no legal ep move is possible (including pinned pawns), and that move counters are ignored.
+The single threaded PoC code `cdbdirect` just probes the local copy of cdb and prints the ranked moves with their scores for all fens in a specific file.
 By default the file is assumed to be `caissa_sorted_100000.epd` available at [caissatrack](https://github.com/robertnurnberg/caissatrack)) :